What You Need to Know Before You Buy Property in New York

 Poor Credit Due to Late Payments

-However, once you reach the 30-60 day mark, your delinquency will most certainly be reported and you can expect bad news when you check your credit score.
+However, once you reach the 30-60-day mark, your delinquency will undoubtedly be reported, and you can expect bad news when you check your credit score.

 It compounds once you are late multiple times, with the worst drops reserved for beyond 90-day delinquency.